antonisPanos/waiter-js/README.md

   components.
 - **Controller-based**: Organizes requests using controllers for better manageability.
 - **Promise-based API**: Facilitates async programming with promises.
-- **Lightweight**: Is a lightweight library with no dependencies, making it easy to integrate into your project.
+- **Lightweight**: Is a lightweight tool with no dependencies, making it easy to integrate into your project.
 - **TypeScript Support**: Is written in TypeScript and provides type definitions out of the box.
-- **Security Features**: Optional authentication and encryption support for sensitive data protection.

 ## 🎬 Demo

-See Waiter in action:
-- Basic request/response handling between micro-frontends
-- Authentication token protection
-- End-to-end encryption capabilities
-- Real-time message interception visualization

 **👉 [Check it out here](https://waiter-demo.vercel.app/) 👈**